Top Tips For Creating A Stylish Christmas

 The holidays are the perfect time for traditional dishes, which I think gives a sense of normality and comfort but it is nice to bring a few changes each year with a themed cocktail or a slightly different twist on the desserts.

-This year is different for us all and it could be a great way of breaking out a brand new tradition to share for years to come.
+This year Christmas feels exciting for us all and it could be a great time for breaking out a brand new tradition to share for years to come.
+Check out my Christmas cocktail blog for more ideas!

 Your next task is to think about the centrepiece...